Keto Coconut Flour Waffles (Dairy-Free 1g Net Carbs)

 You can store the baked coconut flour waffles in a sealed container in the fridge for 3 days.

-To rewarm keto waffles, bring back 1 minute in a hot waffle iron or in a bread toaster.
+To rewarm keto waffles, bring them back for 1 minute in a hot waffle iron or in a bread toaster.

 Frequently Asked Questions